OBOAcademy/obook/docs/ODK_migrated/ObsoleteTerm.md

-See also [GO Editors Guide on Obsoletion])http://wiki.geneontology.org/index.php/Obsoleting_an_Existing_Ontology_Term)

 # Obsoleting an Existing Ontology Term

 See [Daily Workflow](http://ontology-development-kit.readthedocs.io/en/latest/index.html#daily-workflow) for creating branches and basic Protégé instructions.

+Warning: Every ontology has their procedures on how they obsolete terms (eg notice periods, notification emails, to_be_obsolete tags, etc.), this how-to guide only serves as a guide on how obsolete a term directly on protege.

+PRE OBSOLETION PROCESS (or basic obsoletion etiquette)
 1. Check if the term (or any of its children) is being used for annotation:
-   - Go to AmiGO, search for the term, either by label or ID
+   - Go to your ontology browser of choice, search for the term, either by label or ID
-   - Use filters on the left to look at direct annotations, EXP annotation, InterPro2GO annotations
+   - See which other ontologies use the to be obsolete term
-   - Notify affected groups
+   - Notify affected groups (usually by adding an issue in their tracker)

 2. Check if the term is used elsewhere in the ontology
-   - In Protégé, go to the 'Usage' tab to see if that ID is used elsewhere.
-Search for the term name or the term IRI (ie with underscore between GO and the numerical part of the ID, for example: '''GO_0030722'''
+   - In Protégé, navigate to the term to be obsolete and go to the 'Usage' tab to see if that ID is used elsewhere.
    - If the term is a parent to other terms or is used in logical definitions, make sure that another term replaces the obsolete term

-3. Send a notification email.
-Template:
-   - SUBJECT: Proposal to obsolete [GO:ID] [GO term name]
-   - BODY: Dear all,  The proposal has been made to obsolete: [GO:ID] [GO term name].
-   The reason for obsoletion is [SPECIFY].
-   There are X experimental annotations to this term.
-   There are X InterPro2GO mappings to this term.
-   Any comments can be added to the issue: [link to GitHub ticket].
-We are opening a comment period for this proposed obsoletion.
-We'd like to proceed and obsolete this term on [7 days after the message; unless it involves a lot of reannotation, in this case it can be longer]
-   *** Unless objections are received by [DATE] , we will assume that you agree to this change. ***

-**Remember to list the databases affected by the obsoletion and tag people in the GH ticket** **Check go-slims**

-**Possible reasons for obsoletions:**
-* The reason for obsoletion is that there is no evidence that this function/process/component exists. (eg: GO:0019562 L-phenylalanine catabolic process to phosphoenolpyruvate; GO:0097605 regulation of nuclear envelope permeability’; GO:0015993 molecular hydrogen transport)
-* The reason for obsoletion is that the term is not clearly defined and usage has been inconsistent (eg: GO:0030818 negative regulation of cAMP biosynthetic process)
-* The reason for obsoletion is that this term represent a GO-CAM model. (eg: GO:0072317 glucan endo-1,3-beta-D-glucosidase activity involved in ascospore release from ascus; GO:0100060 negative regulation of SREBP signaling pathway by DNA binding)
-* The reason for obsoletion is that this term represent an assay and not a real process. (eg: GO:0035826	rubidium ion transport)
-* The reason for obsoletion is that the data from the paper for which the term was requested can be accurately described using [appropriate GO term]. (eg: GO:0015032 storage protein import into fat body)
-* etc

 OBSOLETION PROCESS
 1. Navigate to the term to be obsoleted.